Ferrite-FEM/Ferrite.jl/docs/src/manual/boundary_conditions.md

 ```

 Note that the return value of the function must match with the components -- in the example
-above we prescibe components 1 and 3 to 0 so we return a vector of length 2.
+above we prescribe components 1 and 3 to 0 so we return a vector of length 2.

 Adding the constraints to the constraint handler is done with [`add!`](@ref):